April 1, 2025

 📺 Watch a webinar: Descript for Beginners

 You can start using Descript almost instantly upon installing it.
-It’s straightforward, intuitive, and newbie-friendly.
+It's straightforward, intuitive, and beginner-friendly—perfect for podcast editing, video editing, or transcription projects without the steep learning curve of traditional software.

 It's easy to install Descript for both Mac and Windows users.